 Edge-junction-edge connectivity is established in the same way as junction-edge connectivity: a rule is present, restrictions are respected, and the network topology is validated.

-There is a situation when a rule and an intermediate point are not required for two lines to connect: when the two lines have the same asset group and asset type.
+A rule and an intermediate point are not required for two lines to connect when the two lines have the same asset group and asset type.
 Instead of a user-defined intermediate point, an invisible system junction is used.
 A system junction is created when the network topology is validated.
 To view system junctions, generate a network diagram.

 Create geometric coincident based connectivity

 Use geometric coincidence to establish connectivity between a line and a point feature or two lines with an intermediate point feature.
 In a rule based system, the two or three features snap together when they are placed coincident with each other.
 When the network topology is validated and a rule does not exist to support the connectivity, errors are generated.
 The features are disconnected in the network topology and connectivity is not established.

 Before you begin, ensure an appropriate snapping environment is set up.

 This workflow does not support terminals.

 - In an active map, create a line feature.